5 Reasons Why Your School Should Be Taking Part In STEM Challenges

 2. Importance of STEM for all The influence of a STEM club and STEM challenge will extend beyond those students taking part, raising the value of the subjects for all students.

 Enthusiastic STEM club members will talk about it with their friends.
 The club’s activities should be widely advertised and discussed with different year groups via assemblies and classes with individual teachers.

 That could in turn lead to a bigger uptake for the STEM club, and have the further effect of improving the status of the STEM subjects amongst students outside of the group.
 It is also an ideal opening for schools to promote A-Level options and career pathways, as part of wider efforts to increase the number of students taking on such subjects post-16.

-Lessons in STEM subjects with well-designed curricula will naturally present numerous opportunities for students to develop relevant skills in practical work and in problem solving.
-These are the pillars on which STEM subjects are built, so it’s important to provide students with the option to take this further; to challenge themselves to use and develop these skills outside of lessons.
+3. Skill development Lessons in STEM subjects with well-designed curricula will naturally present numerous opportunities for students to develop relevant skills in practical work and in problem solving.
+These are the pillars on which STEM education is built, so it’s important to provide students with the option to take this further; to challenge themselves to use and develop these skills outside of lessons.

 Entering your STEM club into a competition or challenge will provide the perfect forum in which students can have some time, without constraint, to practice their skills, giving them confidence in their ability to tackle real-world problems.

 4. Crossing the curriculum You will often hear enthusiastic department members in staff rooms talk about the many opportunities there are to develop cross-curricular links.
 There are many units of work that share similarities across different STEM subjects – something you can take advantage of by planning your schemes of work to fit around each other.